PatienceNyasulu/movie-sentiment-analysis/README.md

+This project was done by Praise T Ganyiwa r204436q & Gamuchirai P Nyasulu r20....

 This repository contains code for performing sentiment analysis on movie reviews using the BERT (Bidirectional Encoder Representations from Transformers) model and deploying it as a web application using Streamlit.
 The app predicts whether a given movie review has a positive or negative sentiment.

 **##Link to deployed Streamlit app**